EarthDigitalTwin/OCO3-data-transformer/tools/deploy/README.md

     - Owner user ID: 1000
     - Owner group ID: 1000
     - Access point permissions: 755

+With the filesystem created, you must now create access points.
+Depending on the configuration of the deployment, you may need more than one, so just create all that you could need now.
+Each should have the following configuration:

+- POSIX User:
+  - User ID: 1000
+  - Group ID: 1000
+- Root directory creation permissions:
+  - Owner user ID: 1000
+  - Owner group ID: 1000
+  - Access point permissions: 755

+Create 3 access points in this configuration - the first for a single deployment and development and the other two for deployments supporting data production in both global and target-focused formats.
+We recommend the following as their root directory paths:

+- `/`
+- `/global`
+- `/target-focused`

+You can choose to name the paths as you wish, but keep in mind the following:
+- The latter two of these must be independent (ie, not the parent or child path of the other)
+- The first access point may or may not be the parent of the other two, though it can be useful as the parent if you wish to mount to an EC2 instance to monitor the filesystem

 #### IAM Roles & Policies